AvnerCohen/nba-alert/readme.md

 # NBA Alerts

-Can be used if you want, during non-playoff season, to get alerts on close games.
+Get alerts on close NBA games of your favorite teams.

-What is A close game is configurable (default is 5 points diff a of minute 40:00)
+What is A close game is configurable (default is 5 points diff as of minute 40:00)

 ```